 Download Klangspuren IEMA brochure 2021

 The call for applications is aimed at young musicians of all nations who are close to finishing their studies and who are interested in taking on the special challenges of twentieth and twenty-first century music.
 In accordance with the main theme of the festival Klangspuren ’21 Transitions, the masterful Romanian-German composer Adriana Hölszky will rehearse a selection of remarkable contemporary compositions, among them her ,instrumental musical theatre‘ Tragödia, in collaboration with the tutors of the Ensemble Modern and the conductor Johannes Kalitzke.
-These works will be performed in four concerts during the festival (more details above).
+These works will be performed in four concerts during the festival.
 In addition to the regular master classes the academy offers an improvisation course with German clarinettist and saxophonist Frank Gratkowski.

 A detailed timetable and the list of participants will be published at the end of June.
 All participants will be provided access to the Klangspuren International Ensemble Modern Academy online platform, where further information and scores will be made available for download.

 WHEN – WHERE – COSTS

 Hotel Karwendel, Höttinger Au 84a, 6020 Innsbruck, www.karwendel.biz/